ballerina-platform/ballerina-distribution/examples/ftp-client-write/ftp_client_write.md

 # FTP client - Write file

-The FTP client can be used to write files to a remote server using the FTP protocol.
-An `ftp:Client` can be created with default configurations and the `put` API can be used to put a file on the server.
+The FTP client connects to a given FTP server, and then sends and receives files as byte streams.
+An FTP client is created by giving the host-name and required credentials.
+Once connected, `put` method is used to write files as byte streams to the FTP server.
+Use this to transfer files from a local file system to a remote file system.

 ::: code ftp_client_write.bal :::